August 26 & 27, 2022

 Explore trades of the past

-Games and workshops on navigation, for young and old
+Activities, games, and workshops for young and old

 A market like in the days of New France